mc3/serverPKI/docs/README.rst

 - PostgreSQL 9.4+ server (9.10+ should be used)

-  - The contrib utilities from the PostgreSQL distribution are required (serverPKI needs the citext extension for case insensitive idexes)
+  - The contrib utilities from the PostgreSQL distribution are required (serverPKI needs the citext extension for case insensitive indexes)
   - a DB account with super user privileges [dba] or assistance of a DB admin (serverPKI uses a dedicated DB user [pki_op] and a dedicated DB)
   - authentication record in pg_hba.conf to allow access of pki_op from local